Student Organization Guidebook

 - Student Organization Fairs: Department of Campus Involvement hosts fairs (i.e. Mainstreet and Sidestreet) that student organizations are invited to take part in.
 These fairs are an opportunity for student organizations to recruit new members, showcase their purpose, promote events, and to serve as a marketing tool.

 - Supplies: Department of Campus Involvement provides a limited amount of tag board, roll paper, markers, and a variety of other supplies free of charge.
-To access supplies call 320-308-2205 or visit the Department of Campus Involvement Resource Desk across from across from AMC 139.
+To access supplies call 320-308-2205 or visit the Department of Campus Involvement Front Desk.

 - Ticket Sales: Student organizations can work with the AMC Information Desk to sell tickets for their events free or for a nominal fee.
 Visit the AMC Accounting Office behind the Information Desk for more information..

 - Two-Way Radios (Walkie Talkies): Registered student organizations can check out two-way radios for events as needed through the Campus Involvement Resource Desk.
-To reserve the radios, contact firstname.lastname@example.org, 320-308-2205, or visit the resource desk across from Atwood room 139.
+To reserve the radios, contact firstname.lastname@example.org, 320-308-2205, or visit the front desk.

 - University Facilities Reservations: Registered student organizations can reserve space for a free or nominal charge in many University facilities including, AMC and Student Recreation Center.

 - University Affiliation: Organizations may use the University name on publications and letterhead, indicating affiliation with St. Cloud State University, subject to University name, logo and seal guidelines.
 To find these guidelines, go to www.stcloudstate.edu/ucomm/styleguide.